Long-stay, relocation and monthly budget guide

 Rent in Faro: the main cost and the hardest comparison

 Current rental listings show that long-term apartments in Faro can start around the high hundreds of euros, while central or better-finished T1 and T2 apartments often move well above €1,000.
-Idealista listings in Faro show long-term rentals from about €850, and current central T2 examples can sit around €1,700 to €1,750 per month.
-This does not mean every apartment costs that much.
+Idealista listings in Faro show long-term rentals from about €850, and visible central T2 examples can sit around €1,700 to €1,750 per month.
+That does not mean every apartment costs that much.
 It means the visible market is tight enough that a newcomer should not build a budget around the cheapest listing alone.

 Rent is the first number to verify.
 Faro can be manageable with the right contract and expensive with the wrong one.